Fortunly's Guide

 Bank Type and Branch/ATM Availability

-When opening a bank account for a small business, you may want to think about what type of bank will work best for you.
+When opening a bank account, you may want to think about what type of bank will work best for you.
 Online banks typically have faster transactions but generally don’t support cash deposits.

 This ties into the number of branches and ATMs across the country.
 If your business mainly operates online, chances are you won’t need to visit your bank often, but it’s still handy to know that’s an option.